MA and PhD in Asian Studies

-The PhD in Asian Studies is a research programme that will challenge and guide students with ambition and talent.
-The programme is tailored for students with a strong desire to work in an international and competitive environment among our competitive researchers in the social sciences, humanities and multi-disciplinary studies.
+The Master of Arts in Asian Studies and the PhD in Asian Studies are research programs that will challenge and guide students with ambition and talent.
+The programs are tailored for students with a strong desire to work in an international and competitive environment among our competitive researchers in the social sciences, humanities and multi-disciplinary studies.

 Our staff comes from a muti-disciplinary background, including sociology, anthropology, environmental studies, history and economics.
 They are research-active and able to supervise innovative research in Asian Studies.